hiqdev/hidev/README.md

 - **license**: will be used if package does not specify one
 - **authors**: array of authors, see: [HiQDev's config](https://github.com/hiqdev/hidev-hiqdev/blob/master/src/config/goals.yml)

-Best way of configuring vendor is to create and use your vendor plugin for HiDev.
+Best way to configure vendor is to create and use your vendor plugin for HiDev.
 It's easy, just fork `hiqdev/hidev-hiqdev`, change it appropriately and publish to Packagist.

-Plugins section lists the plugins mentioning versions to be used for your package.
-Version constraints will be used with composer so must follow it's rules.

-Good example of configuration is HiDev's own [.hidev/config.yml](.hidev/config.yml).
+For examples of HiDev configuration you can see [our repos on GitHub], all of them are automated with HiDev.

+[our repos on GitHub]: https://github.com/hiqdev

 ## Usage